Published On: Feb 26 2013 10:54:06 PM ESTUpdated On: Feb 28 2015 02:00:00 AM EST

 1939: Dancer, singer, actor and theatrical director Tommy Tune, who has won nine Tony Awards and the National Medal of Arts, is born in Wichita Falls, Texas.

-1931: College basketball coach Dean Smith, who won two NCAA Championships and made 11 Final Fours during his 36-year tenure at the University of North Carolina, is born in Emporia, Kan.
+1931: College basketball coach Dean Smith, who won two NCAA Championships and made 11 Final Fours during his 36-year tenure at the University of North Carolina, is born in Emporia, Kansas.
 A member of both the Basketball Hall of Fame and the College Basketball Hall of Fame, he also coached Team USA to a gold medal at the 1976 Summer Olympics.
 In 1997, he retired as the winningest coach in NCAA Division I men's basketball.
 His record of 879 wins would eventually be eclipsed by Bob Knight in 2007, Mike Krzyzewski in 2011 and Jim Boeheim in 2012.
-Krzyzewski is the current leader with 927 career wins.
+Smith, who in his latter years he suffered from advanced dementia, died at age 83 on Feb.
+7, 2015.

-1931: Actor Gavin MacLeod (left), best known for his television roles on "McHale's Navy," "The Mary Tyler Moore Show" and "The Love Boat," is born in Mount Kisco, N.Y.
+1931: Actor Gavin MacLeod, best known for his television roles on "McHale's Navy," "The Mary Tyler Moore Show" and "The Love Boat," is born in Mount Kisco, New York.

 1929: Architect Frank Gehry, whose buildings have become tourist attractions, is born in Toronto, Ontario, Canada.
 Some of his most famous works includes the Guggenheim Museum in Bilbao, Spain; the Walt Disney Concert Hall in downtown Los Angeles; the Experience Music Project in Seattle; the Jay Pritzker Pavilion in Chicago's Millennium Park; and 8 Spruce Street in New York City.